Larry Smith (defensive tackle)

-Larry Smith Jr. (born December 4, 1974) is a former defensive tackle in the National Football League.
+Larry Smith Jr. (born December 4, 1974) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played for the Jacksonville Jaguars and the Green Bay Packers during his career.
 He attended Charlton County High school where he played with teammate Champ Bailey.
-They were both drafted in the NFL 1999.
+They were both drafted in the 1999 NFL draft.Though Larry Smith Jr. may not have reached Pro Bowl or Hall of Fame status, he carved out a solid six seasons in the NFL as a defensive tackle—a respectable career for any second-round draft pick.
+He’s also one of the most prominent professional athletes to hail from Kingsland and Camden County.